react-navigation/react-navigation.github.io/docs/headers.md

 ## Setting the header title

-A Screen component accepts props `options` which is either an object or a function that returns an object that contains various configuration options.
-The one we use for the header title is `title`, as demonstrated in the following example.
+A Screen component accepts `options` prop which is either an object or a function that returns an object, that contains various configuration options.
+The one we use for the header title is `title`, as shown in the following example.

 ```js
 function StackScreen() {